Bahraich railway station: Meter gauge

 In addition to broad gauge line, the last conserved meter gauge railway line of North Eastern Railways are also being operated from Bahraich railway station.

 Until 2018, the entire route from Gonda Jn. to Izzatnagar was meter gauge, and railways was running several MG Reserved and unreserved trains on this route.
 But later in the 2016 railway budget it was planned to convert the 60 KM section of Gonda Jn. to Bahraich from meter gauge to broad gauge.
 After this gauge conversion, MG trains towards the direction of Mailani & Nanpara started to being operated from Bahraich Railway Station.
 At present only a few trains are running on the meter gauge section.
 The Mailani Railway section is one of the most beautiful railway routes in Uttar Pradesh as it passes through the Dudhwa wildlife sanctuary and tiger reserve.
 In 2020 due to conflict between Indian Railways and the forest reserve in context of security of wild animals, the forest reserve appealed a plea in high court to stop the trains on this section.
 After the hearing, the court ordered a stay on train movement on this section.
 But after some months again trains were started, as the matter resolved between the railways and forest department.

 Operations

 The trains on the section are running from 9 November 2018.

 State rail minister Manoj Sinha flagged off 75023 GD–BRK Spl.
 DEMU train from Gonda Junction.

+The Bahraich-Jarwal Road new rail line project

+The Bahraich-Jarwal Road new rail line project is progressing steadily, and the administration aims to complete it by 2027.

+Here are the key updates regarding this ambitious railway project: